liujennifer/EarMeOut/README.md

 Amazon's Alexa is ideal for such practice because of its ease of use.
 It doesn't even require sight, or a keyboard and mouse!
 Our Alexa Skill plays a random interval and asks the user to identify it, such as unison or a perfect fourth, then tells them whether they are right or not, allowing the user to practice simple intervals without the need of another person and with immediate, effortless feedback!

 ## The Team
-Jennifer Liu, Oscar Baracos, and Michelle Luo are all first years Computer Science students at the University of Toronto St. George with ambitions at the size of the dreams!
+Jennifer Liu, Oscar Baracos, and Michelle Luo are all first years Computer Science students at the University of Toronto St. George with big ambitions!